 Another important function of our committee is our interaction with our elected officials, particularly the six Brooklyn members of Congress.
 We are proud that over the last few years we’ve succeeded, through visits, petitions and the sending of thousands of postcards, in producing a consistent stand against continued funding of the wars in Iraq and Afghanistan by four of the six Brooklyn Congressional members.

-An incomplete list of IAC activities over the last few years is impressive:
+An incomplete list of PEJ activities over the last few years is impressive:

 - Organized a large peace walk up Flatbush Avenue to mark the fifth anniversary of the war on Iraq.

 - Held numerous public forums on the war.
 That includes a January 2010 discussion with anti-war veteran Tom Hayden that packed the Park Slope Methodist Church with over 300 local residents.

 - Distributed tens of thousands of flyers that have galvanized local opinion against the wars.
 This campaign was coupled with tables in various Brooklyn neighborhoods at which thousands of postcards to Congress were collected.
 The result has been a solid and consistent anti-war majority of Brooklyn Congressional representatives.

 - Reached out to other Brooklyn organizations, community leaders and clergy to assemble a coalition of progressive forces that could be more effective in winning change.

 - Helped to set up local peace groups on a neighborhood basis – Fort Greene Peace and Flatbush For Peace have already become recognized forces in their communities.